grantila/awesome-phonenumber/README.md

 This library is a pre-compiled version of Google's `libphonenumber`, with a slightly simpler interface.
 It has a minimal footprint - is by far the smallest libphonenumber-based library available on npmjs, and has no dependencies.

+Unlike libphonenumber, it includes a `findNumbers( )` function to find phone numbers in text.

 TypeScript typings are provided within the package.

 Uses libphonenumber v8.13.43